srinunani1999/sql-data-ware-house-project/README.md

-# sql-data-ware-house-project
+# Data Warehouse and analystical project
-Building modern data warehouse with SQL Server, including ETL process , data modeling and analystics
+Building a modern data warehouse with SQL Server, including ETL process , data modeling and analystics